Many of the organisations that One World Week has worked with run campaigns and activities relevant to the OWW theme.

 Trade Justice Movement

-Click on the logo for more information about their work
+Click here for more information about their work

 - an alternative vision for trade policy- here